 Smoker And Standard Tools

-These are other hive tools that beekeepers may not have think to buy for themselves but they will love to have.
+The following are other types of hive tools that beekeepers may not have thought to buy for themselves but they will love to have.

 Miscellaneous Beekeeping Equipment